ku-cms/TrackerDAQ/README.md

 If you still have communication problems, then you can turn off the RD53B chip and the port card, reprogram and reset the FC7, and then turn the RD53B chip and port card on.

-Similary, if you see lpGBT errors like this when running the BERT_Run_Scan.py python script:
+Similarly, if you see lpGBT errors like this when running the BERT_Run_Scan.py python script:
 ```
 python3 TrackerDAQ/python/BERT_Run_Scan.py
 ...